SESD provides sustainment simulation at UFS25

-National Simulation Center’s Sustainment Exercise Simulation Directorate, located in the U.S. Army Combined Arms Support Command Simulations Training Center, Fort Lee, Va.
+FORT LEE, Va. -- Integrating sustainment simulation into the Republic of Korea and the United States Ulchi Freedom Shield 25 event from Aug.
+18-28 was the task of National Simulation Center’s Sustainment Exercise Simulation Directorate, located in the U.S. Army Combined Arms Support Command Simulations Training Center, with a team from SESD in the Korea Battle Simulation Center, Camp Humphreys, ROK.

+UFS25 is an annual defense-oriented exercise featuring live-fire, constructive, and field training exercises that engage alliance forces and governmental agencies.
+Key aspects of the training focus on conducting all-domain operations leveraging component assets.

+“As the sole-provider of the sustainment simulation model, Joint Deployment Logistics Model (JDLM) in the U.S. Indo-Pacific Command area of responsibility, SESD significantly contributes to the combat readiness of all forces in Korea by being fully integrated in the planning, preparation, and execution of realistic, challenging, and logistically informed training,” said Kevin William, SESD Logistics Management supervisor.

 |Date Taken: